Today here at ranting and raving, it's all about America's past time.

 I hope that you see through your big yard and white picket fence

-And still be friends, still be friends
+To make amends And still be friends, still be friends

 Still be my friend